Costa Rica Mission

 CHECK BACK IN FALL OF 2020 FOR DATES & DETAILS REGARDING THE JANUARY 2021 MISSION TO COSTA RICA

 In January our Young Adults will head to La Montaña Christian Camp in Costa Rica to help prepare the camp for students, execute programmings, and counsel Costa Rican students.

 Check out the 2020 teams experience

 Jessica: I have been on countless mission trips to Mexico, primarily as an interpreter and as a leader for the High School group.
-However, this was a completely different experience.
 This time around, I was able to reflect on my own understanding of the Lord and where I am in my walk.
 Being able to disconnect from the distractions and comfort of “home,” I was able to really see where God has been evident and faithful in my life.
 I am thankful for the reminders I was shown through the people of La Montaña and my team members.
 This was an experience like no other in which I am thankful and blessed to have had experienced with the help from those who supported us!

 Jason: I went on the trip with very little of what to expect.
 La Montaña has been called the “Hume Lake“ of Costa Rica.
 I’ve heard about Hume and the type of programs they run there but have never experienced it, so it was neat to see how a youth camp is run and the mountains of work it takes to get the program running for the year.
 One “Take Away”: God works just as much (if not more) through prayer, as he does through productivity.